 Traditional Toffee Apples:

-Traditionally the apple would be coated in a cinnamon sugar candy coating, According to one source, in 1908 American William W. Kolb invented the red toffee apple.
+The Apple would be coated with a cinnamon sugar candy coating, According to one source, in 1908 William W. Kolb invented the red toffee apple.

-Put a pan of water on the cooker, on medium heat, place a bowl over the pan of water and bring to a medium boil put the chunks of chocolate in the bowl, and slightly stir the chunks until it is all melted.
+Put a pan of water on the cooker, on medium heat, place a bowl over the pan of water and bring to a medium boil put the chunks of chocolate in the bowl.

 Traditional Lancashire Bonfire Black Peas:

-The Traditional Bonfire Black Peas, Is a must have treat for bonfire night party food.
+The Traditional Bonfire Black Peas, Is a must have, for example, treat for the cold bonfire nights.

-These peas have been called various other names such as Maple peas, or parched peas.
-The trick with the peas for a nostalgic memory is to when cooking bring them to a boil.
+The trick with the peas for a nostalgic memory is to when cooking put them to a boil.

-It is believed they originated in the great gardens of the early monasteries, With great blossoms, the plant grew rather high.
+It is believed they originated in the great gardens of the early monasteries.

-Add a pinch of salt/and pepper, 1 teaspoon of vegetable stock and 1 teaspoon bouillon powder to the peas and also 2 teaspoons of cider vinegar, high simmer for at least 10 minutes.
-The peas then should be ready to be served.
+Add a pinch of salt/and pepper, one teaspoon of vegetable stock and one teaspoon bouillon powder to the peas and also two teaspoons of cider vinegar.

 This method of cooking have served local around Guy Fawkes night for generations and add to the ambient of fireworks night, AKA Bonfire night.

-Are you working through Bonfire Night Beginners guide, return back to it here for Lesson 5:.
-Or, if you prefer Use the exploring links below or browse the menu above.
+Are you working through Bonfire Night Beginners guide, return to it here for Lesson 5:.
+Or, if you prefer to use the links below or browse the menu above.

 For some out of this world Bonfire night treats, Visit the BBC good food bonfire night recipe page.